 For some parents, this means that as soon as their child turns four years old, they are switching them from a car seat to a booster seat.
 Do not do this.
 By far, keeping your child in a car seat is the best way to keep them safe when driving, but this is only as long as they fit.
-It is only when a child is at least four and either weighs 40 pounds or more or is too tall for their car seat that they should be taken out and put into a booster.
+It is only when a child is at least 4 years old and either weigh 40 pounds or more or is too tall for their car seat that they should be taken out and put into a booster.
 A child is too tall when their shoulders rise above where the strap slots are located.

 Keep in mind that you may need to double check with specific laws on car seats and boosters in your state because some states have particular regulations.

 Many people don’t know this, but there’s actually a lot to learn about booster seats and booster seat safety.
 Making sure that your child is old enough and big enough to fit properly and safely into a booster seat is your first priority when it comes to this car seat device.

 Once you are sure that your child is ready for a booster seat, you naturally need to know how to properly install it.
 Each booster seat is different, so you’ll need to read the manual that comes with your product.
 In addition, some parents think that because their children are ready for a booster seat, they can sit in the front seat of the car.
 This is not true.

 Children who are four years of age or older are ready for booster seats if they weight over 40 pounds or are too tall for a traditional convertible car seat.
 But they still must sit in the back seat of the car.
 They cannot sit in the front seat, or they risk decapitation from an airbag in the event of a collision.
 In fact, children need to stay in the back seat of the car up until the age of 13 in most cases.